paazmaya/image-duplicate-remover/README.md

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `4.2.0`.

+Underneath [SQLite](https://github.com/mapbox/node-sqlite3) is used for storing any meta information about the files, as sometimes the amount of files to compare is huge.

 ## Installation

 Make sure to have [GraphicsMagick](http://www.graphicsmagick.org/) available in the `PATH`.